 Please spend a few moments to wander through this gallery of words.

-Remember that you can always come back to this page at any time.
+Remember that you can always come back to this page any time.

 Many of us grew up going to MYF: Methodist Youth Fellowship.
 After any MYF gathering, we would always join hands and say the MYF Benediction from Numbers 6:24-26.
 This scripture is a fitting benediction for our worship tonight.
 Peter Christian Lutkin composed this setting of the Aaronic blessing, and he closes it with a 7-fold Amen that has become a Christian standard.

-Here is a spirited wish of Joy for you in the New Year.
+Here is a spirited wish of Joy from me to you in the New Year.